AsmaAbdullah1998/Web-Page-for-Control-the-Base-of-the-Robot/README.md

 ## Acknowledgments

-THIS WORK WAS BASED ON THE TRAINING IN SMAR METHODS SAUDI COMPANY.
+THIS WORK WAS BASED ON THE TRAINING IN SMART METHODS SAUDI COMPANY.
 * [Smart Methods Page](https://www.s-m.com.sa)
 * [youtube of smart methods](https://youtu.be/0iPByiZVHFw)